Contact

 Proof of language skills in human medicine

-Proof of language skills must be submitted to the University of Oldenburg for enrolment.
+Proof of language skills must be submitted when enrolling at the University of Oldenburg.
+Subsequent submission is not possible.

 Exchange of university places for the 1st semester